Mochimochi07/Readme/readrepos/Readme2.md

 Well, lets find out.
 I just took a little exercise. resting for a little made my inner psyduck go brr.
+This thing reminds me of DND and rick & morty. just wanna play twice "scientist" for the moment and feel the inner doffensmirtz making tons of -inators